 • A One-Day Bi-directional Learning Diabetes Workshop for 75 residents was developed by Dr. Moazzum Bajwa at the request of Universidad Central de Este.
 It included fourteen cases developed for small groups to work through and then report back to the larger group with key points.

 • Primary Care Outreach Clinics: OWS provides patient care to 25 Bateys (rural settlements on sugarcane plantations that are home to Haitian and Haitian-Dominican migrant sugar cane workers).
 The FMCI delegation visited four of those communities to provide patient care in collaboration with OWS local physicians, community workers, a social worker, residents, and students who acted as translators.
-The team cared for 375 patients during our January delegation trip.
+The team cared for 375 patients during our January delegation.

 • Home Follow-up Visits: Two delegates were chosen by lottery to shadow OWS physicians on home visits and saw 21 patients for follow-up care.
 Each delegate provided a reflection paper highlighting their experiences.